m4nuC/cb_ink/README.md

 Unity3D was also a good option for this app, as out of the box, it would have taken care of trigonometry calculations and the complex event system (resizing, dragging, zooming etc.), leaving mostly some UI work.

 ## What I would improve given enough time
-- Some refactoring to make the code cleaner. i.e.: decoupling a couple of components & linting everything
+- Some refactoring to make the code cleaner. i.e.: decoupling a couple of components, better styling & linting everything
 - Testing on more devices and versions of IOS
 - The zooming could be improved.
 Right now when zoomed in, single finger panning is disabled.
 - Unit testing could aim to 100% coverage on this app